r-jasinski/frontend-tdd-test/README.md

 ## Goals

-Demonstrate your skills of TDD and refactoring by completing the following items in what you feel is the _most_ important order:
+During your interview, demonstrate your skills of TDD (Test Driven Development) and refactoring the by completing the following items in what you feel is the _most_ important order:

 - Spot any code smells and find ways to refactor
 - Based off the requirements, get method `getUserRating` under test
 - Fix any issues found during TDD
 - Implement a new feature where 1 extra point is awarded for every 10 games a user has played

+Keep in mind that the goal is _not_ to finish this problem, but to give you a chance to demonstrate your approach and thinking.